VUIIS/demo-singularity-matlab-fsl/README.md

 # Demo singularity container for Matlab

+This example container takes a Nifti image as input, zeroes out a hole in it of the specified diameter, and saves the result to a new Nifti file.

-Here is the one way to organize a Matlab-based Singularity container - perhaps most easily conceived of as a series of wrappers around the main
+This is one way to organize a Matlab-based Singularity container - perhaps most easily conceived of as a series of wrappers around the main
 codebase: